MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_LAB_MANUAL.md

 1. Connecting to a Microsoft SQL Server.

-2. Create an app Settings File, and specifying a connection string.
+2. Create an app Settings File and specifying a connection string.

 3. Use Migrations.